Back to Portfolio

 The navigation system consists of:

-• Global path planner for facility-wide navigation
+• Global path planner (A* on occupancy grid) for facility-wide navigation

-• Kinematic controller for smooth motion profiles
+• Kinematic controller for smooth trapezoidal motion profiles with jerk limiting

-• Safety-rated stop system
+• Safety-rated stop system with dual-channel redundancy (SIL 2 rated)

 Results & Impact